 Most apartments have washing machines.
 If your apartment does not, you can use one of your neighbors or you can send your laundry off which is about $12-$15 for per load.

 Students are required to order a DIRECT notebook and complete one short, fun assignment prior to departure.

 We recommend placing your order as soon as possible to allow yourself time for shipping and to complete the assignment.
 It is required that all students bring the program workbook abroad this summer for use on the program.

-It is important that you select the correct item (DIRECT Journal – NOT Cape Town Blue Book) and indicate your shipping address.
+It is important that you select the correct item (do NOT buy Blue Book) and indicate your shipping address.
 If you need expedited shipping (2-3 business days or less), call BelJean bookstore directly rather than placing your order online.
 Students who prefer picking their program workbook at BelJean do so during normal store hours at the following address:

 One of the first workshops you will participate in is examining your “signature strengths.”
 All students must complete this assessment before departure.